QCD thermalization: Ab initio approaches and interdisciplinary connections: Ab initio holographic description of strong coupling phenomena

-All the strong coupling results reviewed thus far concerned well defined QFTs without a scale.
-As reviewed in \Sec{sec.holooverview}, in holography there are no conceptual obstacles to breaking conformal symmetry; indeed this topic has been addressed in gauge-gravity duality from very early on.
-However considering QFTs with non-trivial renormalization group flows does make gravitational calculations more involved due to the presence of field(s) in addition to gravity that one needs to solve for and due to the more involved near-boundary analysis that generalizes \Eq{eq.NBmetric}.
-All-in-all, the number of results on this front relevant for thermalization in QCD is significantly lower than in the conformal case, but still allows one to draw lessons from.
+All the strong coupling results reviewed thus far have concerned well defined QFTs without a scale.
+As reviewed in \Sec{sec.holooverview}, in holography there are no conceptual obstacles to breaking conformal symmetry.
+However, considering QFTs with non-trivial renormalization group flows does make gravitational calculations more involved due to the presence of field(s) in addition to gravity that one needs to solve for and due to the more involved near-boundary analysis that generalizes \Eq{eq.NBmetric}.
+All in all, the number of results on this front relevant for thermalization in QCD is significantly lower than in the conformal case but still allows one to draw conclusions.

 Broadly speaking, there are two approaches to this problem.
 The first is top-down and studies renormalization group flows originating from turning on a relevant deformation in a known holographic CFT.
 The prime example is the so-called $\mathcal{N} = 2^{*}$ gauge theory arising as a deformation of $\mathcal{N} = 4$ super Yang-Mills theory by adding masses to half of its fields~\cite{Buchel:2007vy}.
 The advantage of this approach is that one makes sure that one is studying well defined features of a strongly coupled QFT.
 The drawback is that such well understood examples are scarce and might have rigid features that do not exist in QCD.